SouravShellAI/my-first-repo/README.md

-# My First Repo 🚀
+# My First Repository

-Hi, I'm **Sourav** 👋
-🎓 B.Tech CSE student | 🐍 Learning Python | 🤖 Future AI/ML Engineer

-This is my very first GitHub repository where I'll be:
+Hi, I’m **Sourav Mondal**, a B.Tech CSE student currently diving into Python with a strong interest in Artificial Intelligence and Machine Learning.

+This repository marks the beginning of my development journey.
+Here, I’ll be:
-- Practicing Python basics
+- Practicing Python fundamentals
+- Exploring core concepts through hands-on coding
-- Documenting my learning journey
+- Documenting my progress as I build toward more advanced AI/ML projects
-- Slowly building toward Machine Learning & AI projects

-Stay tuned as I commit my growth! 🌱

-> “Every expert was once a beginner.”
+### About Me
+- 🎓 Computer Science undergraduate
+- 🔍 Focused on Python, AI, and real-world problem solving
+- 💡 Passionate about continuous learning and self-improvement through code

+This is my first step — many more to come.